 - 5.1 The process for seeking authorisation of a PSPO requires consultation to be undertaken with Police and with communities impacted by the order.
-Consultation with West Midlands Police has taken place at a multi-agency ASB meeting held on 1 March 2017; Police are in support of the introduction of an expanded dog control PSPO to retain the existing provisions, amalgamated into one all-encompassing order in line with the proposals detailed in section 4 of this report. - 5.2 A six week public consultation on the proposals supported by the City Council's Communications Team was undertaken commencing mid May 2017 and opportunities to feed into the consultation were broadly publicised. - 5.3 As a key part of the public consultation process, Scrutiny Board considered the proposals at its meeting on 4 July. - 5.4 A summary of feedback received to date is detailed below.
-Insert consultation summary responses.
+Consultation with West Midlands Police has taken place at a multi-agency ASB meeting held on1 March 2017; Police are in support of the introduction of an expanded dog control PSPO to retain the existing provisions, amalgamated into one all-encompassing order in line with the proposals detailed in section 4 of this report. - 5.2 A six week public consultation on the proposals supported by the City Council's Communications Team was undertaken commencing mid May 2017 and opportunities to feed into the consultation were broadly publicised. - 5.3 As a key part of the public consultation process, Scrutiny Board considered and supported the proposals at its meeting on 4 July. - 5.4 A total of 363 responses were received from local residents, plus groups including the local schools, Dogs Trust, Kennel Club, local vets, dog walking groups and Guide dog representatives.
+A summary of feedback received to date is detailed below which represents strong support for the new PSPO.